amkisko/data-migration.rb/README.md

 ## Limitations & explanations

-- Gem patches `ActiveRecord::DataMigration`
 - ActiveRecord migrations generator is used to generate data migration files
-- Data migrations are not reversible, it is developer's responsibility to ensure that data migration is idempotent
+- Data migrations are not reversible, it is operator's responsibility to ensure that data migration has correct effect
-- Keep migrations logic idempotent and stable, e.g. by checking uniqueness of created/updated records
+- Keep migrations logic stable and predictable, e.g. by checking uniqueness of created/updated records

 ## Contributing